 Giftedness is not part-time for Logan students.
 Rather than providing short term enrichment opportunities, Logan creates a space where gifted students’ needs can be identified and met by expert teachers, and where they can find a community of peers that understands and supports them.
 A student’s individual interests are the driver of their learning and through self-directed units of study, our students are the heroes of their own education stories.

-Vanessa Pierce, Vice Chair
+Vanessa Pierce, Chair

 Tony Beyer